 29 Dutch Oven Dinners for the Nights You Want Comfort (Not a Sink Full of Dishes)

-Even if all you did was read all afternoon, short ribs say ‘yes, I meant to impress you.’
-Sear them first, then braise in wine or stock with aromatics low and slow until they are tender enough to eat with a spoon.
-If you feel virtuous, you can skim the fat; if you want maximum silkiness, leave some.
-For most people, this dish is probably a “small portion, big satisfaction” case.
+No matter how long you have been reading, the short ribs say, ‘yes, I meant to impress you.’
+Sear and then braise in wine or stock with aromatics and cook low and slow until they are tender enough to eat with a spoon.
+If you are feeling virtuous, you can skim the fat; if you want maximum silkiness, don’t skim.
+For most people, I reckon this dish is a case of “small portion, big satisfaction”.

 14) Pork Carnitas